About Artwork

-In an effort to enhance the educational value of Impact exhibits and further involve the viewer, each artwork includes a brief descriptor.
+To improve the educational value of Impact exhibits and engage viewers, each artwork includes a brief descriptor.

-Descriptors may describe an unusual artistic technique, tell a story, give insight into the artist's thinking, or provide other educational background material.
-Following are examples from each show.
+This may highlight an artistic technique, tell a story, offer insight into the artist's thought process, or provide relevant background information.

 Color of Music - Rhythm of Art